meashiri/ctf-writeups/gh-pages/content/posts/202306-DanteCTF/index.md

 `I got hacked by a ransomware and it encrypted some important files.
 Some crypto analyst told me they were encrypted using AES CBC, but there is something strange in them which can probably be exploited.
 I don't have enough money to give the job to proper crypto analysts, could you decrypt them for me please?`

 We are given a zip file that contains 250 files with randomized names and binary content.
+We also see that every one of these files contain a string `\:CBC` once.

 ```bash
 $ ls